aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/elohim-the-life-of-nature-by-rabbi-mordecai-kaplan-1945.html.md

 <div class="english">
 Lift your eyes, look up;
 Who made these stars?
-He who marshals them in order,
+The One who marshals them in order,
 Summoning each one by name.[foot]Isaiah 40:26.[/foot]
 </div></td></tr>